LucyHeath/Lay-by/README.md

 ### Homepage

 #### Hero and location carousel
-The hero image describes the site and the "Start Exploring Locations" button clicks through to the locaiton index page.
+The hero image describes the site and the "Start Exploring Locations" button clicks through to the location index page.
 The continually changing carousel shows random location in the database (Bootstrap card display) and provides inspiration to the user.
-They can control the carousel (`CarouselCard.js`) using the arrow buttons, and canskip back if they saw an location they liked.
+They can control the carousel (`CarouselCard.js`) using the arrow buttons, and can skip back if they saw an location they liked.
 The basic card infographics could be larger and have space between.

 ![Homepage carousel](https://user-images.githubusercontent.com/114397080/211069459-fd3e4f46-aefc-4abf-999c-c2c3fcac6eb1.png)

 #### Call to action and widget
-The bold image in the CTA prompts users to registration or login, and the embedded Woxo widget provides a vibrant, moving instagram carousel with the same theme as the site.
+The bold image in the CTA prompts users to register or login, and the embedded Woxo widget provides a vibrant, moving instagram carousel with the same theme as the site.

 ![Homepage CTA and widget](https://user-images.githubusercontent.com/114397080/211016633-5577b1a3-a764-47c8-928f-9da90fd66548.png)